ajaykrmnc/DailyNews/README.md

 ---

-## Features
+## ✨ Features

-- **Current Affairs Scraper:** Fetches daily news from [drishtiias.com](https://www.drishtiias.com) and processes it for Kindle through beautifull soup python library.
+- **Current Affairs Scraper:** Fetches daily news from [drishtiias.com](https://www.drishtiias.com) and other sources, processed with BeautifulSoup.
 - **AI-Generated Content:** Uses Google Gemini to generate daily essays, book reviews, Gita paragraphs, tech news, and motivational messages.
-- **Finance & UPSC Schedules:** Generates daily finance and UPSC topics from curated lists and CSVs which contains all the topics and subtopics mapped with the .
+- **Finance & UPSC Schedules:** Generates daily finance and UPSC topics from curated lists and CSVs.
-- **EPUB Conversion:** Converts HTML/Markdown content to EPUB using Calibre Ebook Convert CLI Tool.
+- **EPUB Conversion:** Converts HTML/Markdown content to EPUB using Calibre’s CLI.
-- **Formatting:** Format the EPUB in such a way that it looks good on the Kindle Device by formatting correctly and embedding the css to the and chanding the language in it.
+- **Kindle-Optimized Formatting:** Ensures EPUBs are styled and formatted for the best Kindle reading experience.
-- **Kindle Delivery:** Emails the generated EPUB files to your Kindle device automatically daily.
-The email which is use to send to the Kindle should be allowed and can be changed through www.amazon.in/myk
+- **Automated Kindle Delivery:** Emails the generated EPUB files to your Kindle device daily.
+(Sender email must be whitelisted in your Amazon account.)
+- **Customizable:** Easily add or remove news sources, change AI prompts, and manage recipients.
+- **Automated Workflow:** Runs daily via GitHub Actions or can be scheduled locally with cron.

 ---

-## Project Structure
+## 📁 Project Structure

 ```
 DailyNews/